T

 beach

-Often cited as one of Tulum's most beautiful beaches, Playa Paraiso boasts soft white sand, clear turquoise waters, and swaying palm trees.
-It's an ideal spot for swimming, sunbathing, and enjoying the coastal scenery.
+One of Tulum's most iconic beaches, known for its soft white sand, turquoise waters, and picturesque palm trees.
+It's a great spot for swimming, sunbathing, and capturing stunning photographs.

 3. Afternoon